 In 1933 Adolf Hitler, the leader of the Nazi Party, became chancellor and then dictator of Germany.
 Bonhoeffer saw Nazism as an idolatrous counter-religion and a danger to Christianity.
 He became an active participant in the dispute that broke out in the state-controlled German Lutheran Church between those who sympathized with Nazism and those who sensed that the new politics threatened the integrity of the church.

-When Hitler appointed his own bishop and declared that pastors of Jewish descent could no longer serve in the church, Bonhoeffer and others left the church in protest.
-They founded the Confessing Church which soon became the center of German Protestant resistance to the Nazi regime.
-Bonhoeffer was a leading spokesman of the new church.
-In 1935 he was appointed to organize and lead an underground seminary for the Confessing Church on the Baltic Sea at Finkenwald in the region of Pomerania.
+Bonhoeffer quickly became a leading spokesman of the new church body.
+In 1935, Bonhoeffer was appointed to organize and lead an underground seminary for the Confessing Church on the Baltic Sea at Finkenwald in the region of Pomerania.
 The Gestapo shut it down in October 1937.

 In 1939 he sailed to the United States, and once again to New York.
 But war was imminent.
 He chose to return to his own country, knowing what costs may lie before him, and remarking that the victory of Nazism in Europe would destroy Christian civilization.